wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 </tbody>
 </table>

+<p><span style="font-size: large; font-weight: 600">Drilldown Link Tab</span></p>

+Allows you to specify a target dashboard that displays when a user clicks on the chart.
+You can optionally pass in a dashboard variable or a constant.
+For example, you can specify a constant us-west-2 to be used as a variable in the target dashboard.
+See [How Do Drilldown Links Work](ui_charts_faq.html#how-do-drilldown-links-work) for details.

 <p><span style="font-size: large; font-weight: 600">Description Tab</span></p>

 <table style="width: 100%;">
 <tbody>
 <tr>
 <td width="60%">
-Chart description.
-The description shows up as hover text when you place the mouse over the chart name.</td>
+Chart description which shows up as hover text when users move the mouse over the chart name.</td>
 <td width="40%"><img src="/images/description_hover_text.png" alt="description of chart"/></td>
 </tr>
 </tbody>